IsaacScript/isaacscript/README.md

 Finally, some specific Airbnb rules are disabled, since they don't make much sense in certain contexts.
 You can see the specific exclusions in the [base.js](https://github.com/IsaacScript/eslint-config-isaacscript/blob/main/base.js) and [mod.js](https://github.com/IsaacScript/eslint-config-isaacscript/blob/main/mod.js) files of the [`eslint-config-isaacscript`](https://github.com/IsaacScript/eslint-config-isaacscript) repository.

 In order to avoid running two different tools, we could use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) to run Prettier as an ESLint rule.
 However, doing this [is not recommended by Prettier](https://prettier.io/docs/en/integrating-with-linters.html).
 Thus, in order to use `isaacscript-lint`, you should be running both Prettier and ESLint on save.
-You can accomplish this by

-In conclusion, in order to really auto-format Unfortunately, this means thatInstead of running two different tools, we run Prettier inside of ESLint as a plugin with [`eslint-plugin-prettier`](https://github.com/prettier/eslint-plugin-prettier).
-Then,
+(More info on that is below.)

 <br />